eerimoq/monolinux-jiffy/README.rst

   and that it is always powered on.

 - Start with MMC clock frequency at 52 MHz instaed of 400 kHz.
-Same reasoning as in the previous bullet.
+Same reasoning as in the previous bullet, but not according to spec.

 - Async MMC and FEC (Ethernet) driver probes to do other initialization in parallel.